Delgados

 Links:

-The Delgados are from Scotland and belong to the same generation of Glasgowian folk-popsters as Arab Strap and Belle And Sebastian.
+The Delgados, hailing from Scotland, belonged to the same generation of Glasgowian folk-popsters as Arab Strap and Belle And Sebastian.
 Rather than simply pursuing the British school of trivial pop that stretches, largely unchanged, from the Beatles to the Smiths, the Delgados dared to experiment.
 The first single, Monica Webster (february 1995), the EP Lazarwalker (Radar, 1995) and second single Cincentre (1996) recalled a lo-fi version of the Pixies' oblique hard rock.
 The Pixies similarity remained in the best tracks out of Domestiques (Chemikal Underground, 1997): Under Canvas Under Wraps, Big Business In Europe, while the catchier Sucrose, Tempered Not Tamed and Akumulator reveal commercial potential.

 Pavement and Velocity Girl inspired the dissonant lo-fi sound that took over in the most creative tracks: Leaning On A Cane, a duet between the two singers that is propelled by cello lines, and One More Questions, that swims in xylophone tinklings.